rodekruis/IBF-system/WHAT_IS_NEW_IN_IBF.md

 Find here the latest changes to the IBF-system.
 See notes at the bottom.

+### 02-06-2023 (v0.246.0)
+- All IBF: The event name, if present, is shown in the aggregates header.
+- IBF Malawi Flash-flood: Events below threshold are shown as warnings.

+### 03-05-2023 (v0.245.0)
+- All IBF: Map markers are now colored different based on exposure

 ### 03-04-2023 (v0.235.1)

 - IBF Drought: When there are multiple events simultaneously, the portal loads first in 'overview'-mode, showing all events.
 From there an event can be selected in either chat-section, or timeline, or map.